East Windsor, New Jersey: Public transportation

 Suburban Transit offers commuter service to and from the Port Authority Bus Terminal in Midtown Manhattan on the 300 Route and to and from Wall Street in Downtown Manhattan on the 600 Route.

 The nearest NJ Transit rail service is available at the Princeton Junction station.
 Shuttle bus service to the Princeton Junction station is available during rush hour.

 Mercer County offers a shuttle service providing access to major businesses and transportation hubs in the area along Route 130 as well as a local shuttle within the area.

 Healthcare

-East Windsor is served by CentraState Healthcare System, which is affiliated with Rutgers Robert Wood Johnson Medical School, located in nearby Freehold Township.
-The regional hospital is a 287-bed medical facility.
-CentraState Healthcare system also provides healthcare through its various family practices in communities across central New Jersey.
-One of those six family practices has an office located in East Windsor on U.S. Route 130.
-The next closest hospitals to the township include the Hamilton Division of Robert Wood Johnson University Hospital in nearby Hamilton and Penn Medicine Princeton Medical Center in nearby Plainsboro Township.
+East Windsor is served by several nearby hospitals, offering residents a range of healthcare options.
+The closest hospital to the township is Penn Medicine Princeton Medical Center, located approximately 7 miles away in Plainsboro Township.
+This modern facility offers comprehensive inpatient and outpatient services and serves as a primary healthcare provider for the region.

+The Hamilton Division of Robert Wood Johnson University Hospital, situated in Hamilton Township, is another major hospital serving the area, located about 10 miles southwest of East Windsor.

+Finally, CentraState Healthcare System a 287-bed regional facility affiliated with Rutgers Robert Wood Johnson Medical School — is located further away in Freehold Township, roughly 17 miles to the southeast.

+Additionally, East Windsor is served by multiple local family practices and urgent care clinics, which provide convenient access to primary care and immediate medical services within the community.